nicm42/100-days-of-code-v2/log3.md

 **Day 39: 17th May 2021**
 I went on the Scrimba discord to ask about whether it was a good idea to move getData to App and there was an answer to someone else asking something similar!
 So I moved it and then played with httpstat.us to test out error messages when the API errors.
 Despite adding more tests for those, Jest coverage still says a I have a few lines not tested - even though I'm definitely testing them, in one case I'm finding it based on the text, so it's definitely covered!

+**Day 40: 18th May 2021**
+Some googling and playing with the API meant I found how to search by title or author (but you can't search by both).
+I adddd that into the app, and also a dropdown so you can say which you're searching by.
+A load of tests need adding to test the API is including them, but that's for another day.